Quantized thermal and spin transports of dirty planar topological superconductors: Summary and discussions

+Experimental observations of possible 3D TSCs in doped and intercalated 3D TIs, make it a promising avenue to harness 2D TSCs on similar material platforms.
 In particular, doped or proximetized quantum anomalous Hall insulators with already broken TRS in the normal state (class A) can be an ideal place to harness a $p+ip$ paired state~\cite{Das2023}.
 Recently realized quantum anomalous Hall insulators in magnetically doped (by Cr or V or Fe, for example) thin layer of three-dimensional topological insulators, such as Bi$_2$Se$_3$, Bi$_2$Te$_3$ and Sb$_2$Te$_3$~\cite{ZhongFang2010, QKXu2013, Chang2015}, are, therefore, promising in this respect.
-In the same spirit, doped or proximetized TRS preserving quantum spin Hall insulators (class AII), such as CdTe-HgTe~\cite{Bernevig2006, Konig2007} and InAs-SbTe~\cite{Knez2011} quantum wells, constitute to a suitable ground to realize a $p \pm ip$ paired state~\cite{BRoy2020}.
+In the same spirit, doped or proximetized TRS preserving quantum spin Hall insulators (class AII), such as CdTe-HgTe~\cite{BHZ2006, Konig2007} and InAs-SbTe~\cite{Knez2011} quantum wells, constitute to a suitable ground to realize a $p \pm ip$ paired state~\cite{BRoy2020}.
 Finally, high-$T_c$ cuprate superconductors (in particular, Bi$_2$Sr$_2$CaCu$_2$O$_8$) are promising to realize a $d+id$ paired state~\cite{Krishana1997, Movshovich1998, Laughlin1998}.
 Although, a clear signature of the $d+id$ paired state in Bi$_2$Sr$_2$CaCu$_2$O$_8$ thus far remains illusive, a \emph{twisted} interface between bilayer Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ can host such exotic paired state near $45^\circ$ twist angle~\cite{Pkim2021}.